home catalog search luxury villas contact us find yourself in italy

 It’s important to keep in mind that there are many similarities between the North American life-style and the Italian, and also many differences.
 Hopefully, it is these differences that have captured your curiosity and sense of adventure and have led you to Italy!

-Gira! provides accurate descriptions of all properties.
+Gira! provides accurate property descriptions and photos, to the best of our ability.
 Clients choose their rentals based on these descriptions, pictures and any personal recommendations we can offer.
 We do our best to place you in a home that fits your vacation needs and desires.
 It is important to provide us with as much information as possible concerning your expectations, needs and desires so that we can help you make the right selection.
-Please remember that Italian houses differ from their American equivalents.
-Many of the homes are more than a hundred years old, which is why they are so fascinating!
-They offer a base for experiencing the marvelous culture and traditions of Italy.
+It is important to inform us of any walking disabilities or health concerns, elderly guests and the ages of children in the group.

 top of page